- The demand for sanitizing products is high due to the ongoing pandemic

-The coronavirus disease, also known as COVID-19, has led to a spike in demand for hand sanitizer, cleaning supplies and disinfecting wipes across the world.
+The coronavirus disease, also known as COVID-19, has led to a spike in demand for hand sanitizer, cleaning supplies, and disinfecting wipes across the world.
 This has created a shortage of these essential items in many brick-and-mortar stores, forcing many customers to turn to online marketplaces to source these life-saving products.

 Whether you’re an eCommerce retailer trying to figure out how to ship hand sanitizer to your buyers or include it in a care package to vulnerable groups, there are rules and regulations that you must follow.
-In the following article we'll cover some of the top questions about shipping hand sanitizer, the rules and regulations for the tops couriers and how Easyship can help.
+In the following article, we'll cover some of the top questions about shipping hand sanitizer, the rules and regulations for the tops couriers, and how Easyship can help.

 Can You Ship Hand Sanitizer?
 What Are The Regulations?

 Yes, sanitizing products can be shipped worldwide — and that’s a good thing.
 But it’s not a free-for-all.
 There are some regulations.
-Hand sanitizer and disinfecting wipes typically have an alcohol content over 70%.
+Hand sanitizer and disinfecting wipes typically have an alcohol content of over 70%.
 Since they contain flammable alcohols such as ethanol that can combust or explode, these products are classified as hazardous goods.
 When shipping them, you must follow the same regulations as other dangerous goods.